Post2Fix/TerminAWake/README.md

 - A shortcut was created where you chose to deploy the app
 - Launch the script using ```sudo ./terminawake``` from its folder (or use the absolute path to teminawake.sh)

+## Using the app
+The app has a UI that guides you on how to use it

 ## Future goals
 - Issues